 On the other hand, if the cat is getting fat from all around her body, even from her legs, then there is the possibility that it is becoming an overweight cat.
 Lack of exercise routine also makes a cat plumpy.

 Make your cat exercise by giving it treats after short workouts.
-It boosts up the energy level and notably reduces the fat.
+It boosts the energy level and notably reduces fat.
 Also, it excites the cat to engage in healthy activities in return for a delicious treat.

 Last but not least, if the cat is getting fat, consult the vet immediately.
-Feed the cat according to the died chart provided by the vet.
+Feed the cat according to the diet chart provided by the vet.